cferdinandi/adventure/content/rules.md

 ### Game Master Tips

 The *Game Master* has a big impact on how much fun *Adventure* is to play.
-[This video on Dungeons & Dragons GM Matt Mercer](https://www.youtube.com/watch?v=NCOHqWttXzs) is chock full of tips on how to be an awesome *Game Master*.
+[This video on Dungeons & Dragons GM Matt Mercer](https://www.youtube.com/watch?v=NCOHqWttXzs) is chock full of tips on how to be an awesome *Game Master* (warning, some R-rated content in this video).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/NCOHqWttXzs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>